WHO WE ARE

 GPC Operations Cell

-The GPC has established an Operations Cell with staff from UNHCR, the Danish Refugee Council, ProCap and CashCap to deliver on the objectives of the 2016-2019 Strategic Framework.
+The GPC has established an Operations Cell with staff from UNHCR, the Swiss Development Cooperation, ProCap and CashCap to deliver on the objectives of the 2016-2019 Strategic Framework.
 The Operations Cell was formerly known as the Support Cell and the change in its name reflects the emphasis on its engagement with the field.
 The Operations Cell supports field clusters in their responsibility to craft an appropriate response and provides critical support to the Global Cluster Coordinator by monitoring the GPC’s Work-Plan, influencing planning and resource mobilization.